andreadev-it/langtime/README.md

 # Langtime - Parsing dates in rust
-This library is a personal project, currently in development, that aims at easily allow rust programmers to parse dates written in the english language, both absolute and relative.
+This library is a personal project, currently in development, that allows rust programmers to parse dates written in the english language, both absolute and relative.
 These are some examples of dates that you can currently parse:
 - `2024-01-01 at 20:15`